Neighborhoods of Milwaukee: Riverwest

-Riverwest is a primarily residential neighborhood located west of the Milwaukee River and east of Holton Street, situated south of Estabrook Park, between Milwaukee's East Side, Brewers' Hill, Williamsburg Heights, and Harambee neighborhoods.
-It borders Capitol Drive to the north, The Milwaukee River to the east, North Avenue to the south and Holton Street to the west.
-The main east–west arterial streets - Capitol Drive, Locust Street, and North Avenue - connect Riverwest to the East Side via bridges.
-The main north–south arterial streets - Holton Street and Humboldt Boulevard - connect Riverwest to the downtown area, the lower East Side (specifically Brady Street), and suburban Shorewood.
+Riverwest (Milwaukee) is a primarily residential neighborhood located west of the Milwaukee River and east of Holton Street, situated south of Estabrook Park, between Milwaukee's East Side, Brewers' Hill, Williamsburg Heights, and Harambee neighborhoods.
+Its borders are Capitol Drive to the north, the Milwaukee River to the east, North Avenue to the south and Holton Street to the west.
+The main east–west arterial streets – Capitol Drive, Locust Street, and North Avenue – connect Riverwest to the East Side via bridges.
+The main north–south arterial streets – Holton Street and Humboldt Boulevard – connect Riverwest to the downtown area, the lower East Side (specifically Brady Street), and suburban Shorewood.
 Along with those streets, Locust, Center, and Burleigh Streets are the major east–west corridors with cafes, bars, and shops where people congregate.
-Riverwest is one of the neighborhoods that established its boundaries and identity before the 1990s Neighborhood Identification Project.
+Riverwest is one of the neighborhoods that established its boundaries and identity before the 1990s Neighborhood Identification Project, receiving the designation in 1978.

 West Side

 Avenues West

 Avenues West is an area west of Milwaukee's downtown.
 It is bordered by Interstate 43 on the east, 27th Street on the west, Interstate 94 on the south, and on the north by Highland Avenue.
 In decades past this neighborhood has been one of low income levels and property values.
 It was also home to Jeffrey Dahmer, a notorious serial killer who murdered several of his victims at his apartment in the neighborhood.
 It has begun more recently to see some signs of redevelopment.

 The most commonly cited example being the Ambassador Hotel that, until recently, was linked with drug dealing and prostitution and has since been restored to an upscale establishment.
 Prostitution, although not quite as prevalent as it was in the 2000s is still a concern in the Avenues West area.
 In an attempt to help control crime in this area, Marquette University went so far as to provide a small additional station for the Milwaukee Police Department's 3rd District, fittingly named "Avenues West".
 Other notable places in the area include Marquette University, the Milwaukee Rescue Mission, the Pabst Mansion, the Joseph B. Kalvelage House and the Rave/Eagles Ballroom.
 The western portion of the neighborhood along 27th Street has been recently dubbed SoHi (i.e., South of Highland Boulevard) by the business owners to help jumpstart the area.

-On May 18, 2006 a construction worker unearthed human remains in the neighborhood believed to be the location of Milwaukee's first cemetery established in the First Ward (known as the "Old Cemetery") near 22nd and Michigan.
+On May 18, 2006, a construction worker unearthed human remains in the neighborhood believed to be the location of Milwaukee's first cemetery established in the First Ward (known as the "Old Cemetery") near 22nd and Michigan.
 Thirteen burials have since been identified, and archaeologists are unsure if they are remnants from the Old Cemetery or an earlier burial site used by a Potawatomi village.